Contextflo Blog

 What Omni is

 Omni is a modern BI platform that replaces Looker and Tableau.
-It gives you dashboards, workbooks, SQL, spreadsheet-like formulas, and an AI assistant, all grounded in a governed semantic model.
+You get dashboards, workbooks, SQL, spreadsheet-style formulas and an AI assistant, all grounded in a governed semantic model.
 It raised $120M in April 2026 and is built for enterprise teams replacing legacy BI.

-Omni's AI uses Claude (via AWS Bedrock) and is grounded in a three-layer semantic model: Schema (mirrors your database), Shared (governed global metrics), and Workbook (ad-hoc sandbox).
-You can also query Omni's governed data from external AI tools like Claude, ChatGPT, and Cursor via their MCP server.
+Omni's AI uses Claude via AWS Bedrock and is grounded in a three-layer semantic model: Schema, which mirrors your database; Shared, for governed global metrics; and Workbook, an ad-hoc sandbox.
+You can also query Omni's governed data from external tools like Claude, ChatGPT and Cursor through their MCP server.

-The catch: someone has to build that semantic model.
-From people who've implemented it, that takes months and dedicated resources.
-Omni doesn't publish pricing.
-It's custom enterprise quotes.
+The catch is that someone has to build that semantic model.
+From people who have implemented it, that takes months and dedicated resources.
+Omni does not publish pricing; it is custom enterprise quotes.

 What Contextflo is

-No semantic model to build.
-Contextflo auto-generates table relationships, column descriptions, and metric definitions from your database schema.
-Setup takes about 10 minutes.
-Pricing starts at $1,000/month, flat, no per-query charges.
+There is no semantic model to build.
+Contextflo generates table relationships, column descriptions and metric definitions from your schema.
+Setup takes about ten minutes.
+Pricing starts at $75 per user per month, flat, with no per-query charges.

 Omni vs Contextflo comparison